michaelk99/SKY130_CT-DSM/README.md

 **Figure 5**: PSD of the output of the modulator $v(t)$.

 # Front-End
 The most important result from system-level simulations is the need for a third-order distortion ratio $(\mathrm{HD}_3)$ of $<-90~\mathrm{dB}$.
 Since no noise shaping is present at the first stage, the front-end transconductor must fulfill this requirement along with the noise, input voltage range and input impedance specifications from above.
 All these specifications lead to a source-degenerated differential pair with auxiliary amplifiers (Fig. 7) at both inputs, to increase the $g_\mathrm{m}$ of the transistors $M_1$, see Fig. 6.
-Since the power consumption is inherently linked with the linear input voltage range of this circuit, the so-called ``Feedback Assisted $G_\mathrm{m}$ Linearization'' proposed by [4] is a crucial part of this circuit.
+Since the power consumption is inherently linked with the linear input voltage range of this circuit, the so-called ''Feedback Assisted $G_\mathrm{m}$ Linearization'' proposed by [4] is a crucial part of this circuit.
 The concept of this technique is to facilitate the virtual ground nodes of the aux. amplifiers as summation points (current-domain) of the feedback signal.
 This allows to ideally cancel the signal current across the degeneration resistors $R_\mathrm{s}$.
 Consequently, the bias current $I_0$ may be reduced.

 [<img src="doc/fig/frontend.png" width="500"/>](doc/fig/frontend.png)